roura356a/csk/intl.en-US/Cloud-native AI user guide/AI console usage guide/O&M/Access AI Dashboard.md

 **Method 1: Use an Internet-facing Ingress to access AI Dashboard**

 1. Select **O&M Console** on the Cloud-native AI Component Set page.
 In the **Note** dialog box, select **Public Domain \(you must install an Ingress controller for access from the Internet\)**.
-For more information, see [Deploy cloud-native AI component set](/intl.en-US/Cloud-native AI user guide/Environment preparation/Deploy cloud-native AI component set.md).
+For more information, see [Deploy the cloud-native AI component set](/intl.en-US/Cloud-native AI user guide/Environment preparation/Deploy the cloud-native AI component set.md).

     ![ai15](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4790933261/p261809.png)